 The Module Manager build kit is the consistent set of tools and scripts required for building modules.

 It is bundled with MicroEJ SDK and can be exported to run in headless mode using the following steps:1

-- is buildled with Microbb SDK and can be exported to run in headless mode using the following : - Select File > Export > MicroEJ > Module Manager Build Kit , - Choose an empty Target directory , - Click on the Finish button.
+- Select File > Export > MicroEJ > Module Manager Build Kit,

+- Choose an empty Target directory,

+- Click on the Finish button.